Dominick & Dickerman: Expansion

 In 1936 Dominick & Dominick expanded through acquisition, merging with A. Iselin & Co., also one of Wall Street's oldest firms.
 Several months earlier the patriarch of the firm, Adrian Iselin, died at the age of 89.
 He had joined the firm, which his father Adrian Georg Iselin formed, as a 22-year-old in 1868.
-At the time of the merger, Dominick & Dominick had 13 partners, including Gayer G. Dominick (senior partner since 1926), Bayard Dominick, and Gardner Dominick Stout.
+At the time of the merger, Dominick & Dominick had 13 partners, including Gayer G. Dominick (senior partner since 1926), Bayard Dominick, and Gardner D. Stout.
 It next picked up several partners from Iselin & Co., as well as Iselin Securities Corporation, which brought with it an office in Paris, and the Iselin Corporation of Canada with its office in Montreal.
 Because Dominick & Dominick already maintained a London office, the London office of Iselin Securities was closed.

 Other European offices were subsequently opened, and Dominick & Dominick soon had a presence in all of the major cities in Europe.